-Kalamazoo, the popular small town in the southwestern portion of the Awesome Mitten, is rich in culture, civil rights heritage and innovation.
-I spoke to several residents to gain a deeper appreciation, and Kalamazoo history is incredibly fascinating.
-Here 10 reasons why this small town should gain your intrigue as well.
+Kalamazoo Michigan (located in southwest Michigan) is rich in culture, civil rights heritage, and innovation.
+I spoke to several residents to gain a deeper appreciation, and Kalamazoo’s history is incredibly fascinating.

 The name Bronson can still be seen around town.
 Bronson Park, for example, is situated in the heart of downtown.
 It remains as a landmark of where Titus built his cabin.
 The city’s Level 1 trauma hospital, Bronson Hospital, bears his name as well.